minetest/minetest.github.io/README.md

 - Use `bundle exec jekyll serve` to automatically build the site and serve it locally.

+You can also use the provided [Dev Container](https://containers.dev/) configuration to make it easier.

 ### Browser support

 When working on new features, keep in mind this website only supports